pussinboots/vagrant-devel-full/README.md

 This github repository is used by a tool called [vagrant-git](https://github.com/pussinboots/vagrant-git).
 That start vagrant boxes for a certain github project.
 It is defined in the [.vgit.yaml](https://github.com/pussinboots/vagrant-devel-full/blob/master/.vgit.yml) file.

-Projects that use this box for development
+Projects that use this box for development look in the .vagrant.yml file in that project to see which vagrant box willbe used to setupt the development box with vagrant-git.
 * [heroku-softcover](https://github.com/pussinboots/heroku-softcover/)
 * [vagrant-git](https://github.com/pussinboots/vagrant-git)
+*
 ##base box upload [finished](https://vagrantcloud.com/pussinboots/ubuntu-truly-full)

 Setup a ready to use vagrant box for Scala and nodejs with Ubuntu 14.04 base box.
 The base box only contains the